Skip Breadcrumb Links

-A virtual interview is a way for employers to shortlist candidates using online tools.
-It is also called a video or digital interview.
+Virtual interviews have become quite common and they are a way for employers to interview candidates using online tools.
+It is also called a video, remote or digital interview.

 - Virtual interviews allow candidates and interviewers to virtually meet from different locations and to coordinate their schedules more easily.

-- Virtual interviews are more complex because you need to know how to use equipment such as video interviewing software, webcams and headsets.
+- Virtual interviews are need you to set up and use equipment such as video interviewing software, webcams and headsets.

 - Unlike phone interviews, virtual interviews allow the interviewer to see your appearance and body language.